pszufe/DagScheduler/README.md

 ```math
 \min Z \cdot T_{2K} + \sum_{(k,l) edges(g)} p_{kl}
 ```
-This function has two components: the total time to complete all tasks and total penalties for copying around the data.
+This function has two components: the total time to complete all tasks and total time penalties for copying around the data (if we want to avoild copying regardless of the total execution time).

 ## Constraints: